dotnet/designs/accepted/2023/wasm-browser-threads.md

 **6)** Dynamic creation of new WebWorker requires async operations on emscripten main thread.
 - we could pre-allocate fixed size pthread pool.
 But one size doesn't fit all and it's expensive to create too large pool.

+**7)** There could be pending HTTP promise (which needs browser event loop to resolve) and blocking `.Wait` on the same thread and same task/chain.
+Leading to deadlock.

 # Summary

 ## (14) Deputy + emscripten dispatch to UI + JSWebWorker + without sync JSExport